 Applying for a credit card online can affect your credit score

 The most important way to protect your personal information when applying for credit cards online is to ensure the website is secure.
-You should always make sure that the URL in the address bar is “https” rather than http.
-Per HealthIT.gov, https means that the session between the web server and the browser you are using is encrypted.
+You should always make sure that the URL in the address bar is “https” rather than “http,” ensuring the session between the web server and the browser you are using is encrypted.

 Online research is the key to finding the best credit card for you.
 A few online searches among issuers can provide valuable information.
-You can find cards tailored to your credit score and find the best credit card rewards program for you, whether that’s one with cash back, travel rewards, no annual fees, or some combination of the above.
+You can find cards tailored to your credit profile and find the best credit card rewards program for you, whether that’s one with cash back, travel rewards, no annual fees, or some combination of the above.

 Consider your lifestyle

 If you want to earn rewards for everyday spending on gas and restaurants you will want to look for a card offering the highest cash back in those categories.
 However, if you are a frequent traveler, you will want to look for a travel card with a good miles-to-point value, and a variety of ways to redeem for travel.

 Examine pre-approved offers

 If you received a pre-approved offer for a 0 percent APR intro rate, make sure you know the standard purchase APR and any additional fees that apply.
 It’s also important to keep in mind that pre-approved status is not a guarantee you will receive the card if you don’t meet the issuer’s credit standards when you apply.

 How to accurately fill out your credit card application